-In diagram above by the Statistics Portal describes the evolution of global plastic production from 1950 to 2016, where Europe’s part can be seen of the whole world.
-Just in 66 years the production globally has increased steadily and by 2016 it reached the amount of 335 million metric tons: while Europe covers only approx. 18% of the whole amount, China is the leader with “accounting for around one quarter of the global production”.
+In the diagram above by the Statistics Portal describes the evolution of global plastic production from 1950 to 2016, where Europe’s part can be seen in the whole world.
+Just in 66 years the production globally has increased steadily and by 2016 it reached the amount of 335 million metric tons: while Europe covers only approx. 18% of the whole amount, China is the leader with “accounting for around one-quarter of the global production”.
 The National Geographic describes in the graphic down below the global production of plastics from 1950 to 2015 and has divided different parts where plastics are needed, stating “The largest market for plastics today is for packaging materials”.
-According to the same article, the production started in the 1950’s after inventing the plastic late 19th century and so far, it has reached the amount of 448 million tons.
+According to the same article, the production started in the 1950s after inventing the plastic late 19th century and so far, it has reached the amount of 448 million tons.

-The start point to the first synthetic plastic started surprisingly from billiard game.
-John Wesley Hyatt decided to catch the offer for a firm in New York offering $10,000 to inventing a substitute for ivory, because wild elephants were suffering from the use of ivory to produce billiard balls.
+The start point to the first synthetic plastic started surprisingly from the billiard game.
+John Wesley Hyatt decided to catch the offer for a firm in New York offering $10,000 to inventing a substitute for ivory because wild elephants were suffering from the use of ivory to produce billiard balls.
 With Hyatt’s invention the revolution of plastics was possible “By treating cellulose, derived from cotton fiber, with camphor, Hyatt discovered a plastic that could be crafted into a variety of shapes and made to imitate natural substances like tortoiseshell, horn, linen, and ivory”.
-The great bloom of the growth in the industry happened during WWII in the US when the production increased by 300% and after the war people started to use plastics even more when they were able to invest more money on commodities.
+The great bloom of the growth in the industry happened during WWII in the US when the production increased by 300% and after the war people started to use plastics, even more, when they were able to invest more money on commodities.

-In the first place plastic was invented to create new materials and not to be depended on the natural resources such as wood and stone, and now we are facing the problem with drowning to the plastics because they are everywhere.
+In the first place, plastic was invented to create new materials and not to be depended on the natural resources such as wood and stone, and now we are facing the problem with drowning to the plastics because they are everywhere.
 Bags, packaging, and bottles are just a small part of how we are using plastics in our everyday life.
 For instance, recently one of the biggest producers of plastic bottles Coca-Cola Company acknowledged they make 128 billion bottles per year.
 Another discussion lately, besides the plastic bottles, has been concerning the use of plastic bags and global actions can already be seen.
 German Economic Institute stated in 2010 that average German uses more or less 70 bags per year, calculating the whole country goes up to 6 billion bags every year.
 To go even wider with the topic, one trillion bags are used globally.
-Especially in Europe the change has happened during the recent years when retail and grocery stores have shifted to chargeable bags and preferring paper over plastic ones.
+Especially in Europe, the change has happened during recent years when retail and grocery stores have shifted to chargeable bags and preferring paper over plastic ones.
 There are other implements as well to be seen, some grocery stores offer already reusable bags for vegetables and fruits.